 Automotive Technology

-Effective April 30, 2021: MWCC’S Automotive Technology Program became accredited by the Automotive Service Excellence Foundation as a Master Technician Training Program.
+MWCC’S Automotive Technology Program is accredited by the Automotive Service Excellence Foundation as a Master Technician Training Program.

-We’ve moved!
-Our Automotive Technology Center has moved to Gardner!
-The new space, located at 42 Linus Allain Avenue (near Maki’s) is an 11,000 square-foot newly remodeled space featuring:
+The Automotive Technology Center is located in Gardner at 42 Linus Allain Avenue (near Maki’s) is an 11,000 square-foot space featuring:

 - A student lounge with garage observation.